Mendoncaa/LAPR2/docs/sprintB/global-artifacts/01.requirements-engineering/supplementary-specification.md

 - **Error Prevention**: Validation of user credentials to prevent unauthorized access.
 - **Interface Aesthetics and Design**: Two main options for login and signup, with tailored sub-menus for admin and non-admin users based on their roles and responsibilities.
+- **Color blindness**: This application is not adapted for people with color blindness.

 ## Reliability